 Q: What use cases does Amazon FSx for NetApp ONTAP support?

-A: Amazon FSx for NetApp ONTAP is designed to support a broad spectrum of Linux, Windows, and macOS workloads and applications, including line-of-business applications, databases, home directories, big data and analytics, electronic design automation (EDA), and media processing.
+A: Amazon FSx for NetApp ONTAP is designed to support a broad spectrum of Linux, Windows, and macOS workloads and applications, including IT and line-of-business applications, databases (such as SAP HANA, Oracle DB, Oracle RAC, and Microsoft SQL Server), home directories, big data and analytics, electronic design automation (EDA), and media processing.

 If you have data on premises, you can use Amazon FSx for NetApp ONTAP to simplify business continuity by configuring simple and secure backup, archive, and replication between your on-premises file servers and Amazon FSx.
 You can also use Amazon FSx for NetApp ONTAP as an in-AWS cache of your on-premises data to accelerate cloud bursting workloads running in AWS.

 Q: Is Amazon FSx for NetApp ONTAP certified for SAP HANA workloads?

 A: Yes, Amazon FSx for NetApp ONTAP Single-AZ file systems are SAP-certified for scale-up SAP HANA workloads, including S/4HANA, Business Suite on HANA, BW/4HANA, Business Warehouse on HANA, and Data Mart Solutions on HANA.
 With FSx for ONTAP, you can simplify and accelerate your SAP HANA workloads in AWS by leveraging ONTAP’s data management features (such as snapshots, clones, and SnapMirror replication) to quickly and easily manage your SAP HANA databases.
 For more information, see SAP HANA on AWS with Amazon FSx for NetApp ONTAP documentation.